Important Program Update: COVID-19 Accommodations

-- Learn more about the six Peace Corps sectors, choose one sector and region/country you would like to focus on, and then Complete an Application.
+- Learn more about Peace Corps and the six sectors.
+Choose one sector and region/country you would like to focus on.

 Students must complete activities outlined in the four core competencies below:1.
 Training and experience in a specific work sector: Students must complete three courses that align with one of the six Peace Corps Prep sectors below as well as complete a minimum of 50 hours of field experience in that same field through volunteer, work or internship positions.
 You may click the links below to view the course options and field experience suggestions for that corresponding sector.

 - Latin America: Students must complete two intermediate Spanish courses (2000 level or higher).
 Students may also submit proof of proficiency through a placement exam offered by Testing Services or written documentation by a faculty member from the Department of Hispanic Studies who is willing to verify proficiency.

 - West Africa: Students must build proficiency in French or another Romance language by completing at least one intermediate course (2000 level or higher).
 Students may submit proof of proficiency through a placement exam offered by Testing Services or written documentation from a UH faculty member who teaches that language and is willing to verify proficiency.